Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Corroded copper pipes in older homes

-Yes.
-Carbon block and RO systems reduce copper.
+Yes – carbon block and RO reduce it

 Disinfection byproducts (THMs)

-Trihalomethanes are regulated under ADWG.
-Long-term exposure is a concern at elevated levels.
+Regulated under ADWG; long-term exposure a concern at elevated levels

-Generally, at very low levels in Melbourne due to protected catchments.
+Generally very low in Melbourne due to protected catchments

-Yes.
-Carbon block and RO systems reduce these.
+Yes – carbon block and RO reduce these

 "Safe to Drink" vs "Clean": Why the Distinction Matters